An estimation procedure for the Hawkes process: Data application

-With our nonparametric method from Definition~\ref{estimator}, we fit a bivariate Hawkes process $(N^{(\mathcal{T})}, N^{(\mathcal{L})})$ on a single 30min-sample of the data $(\mathcal{T} ,\mathcal{L})$, namely on data from Friday, 2013/09/06, 10:00am--10:30am (Chicago time).
-In this specific sample, we observe about 20\,000 trades and 40\,000 limit orders.
-Our estimation procedure from Section~\ref{hawkes_estimator} depends on a choice of support and on a choice of bin size.
-For a sensible choice of these parameters, we apply the methods from Sections~\ref{choice_of_support} and~\ref{choice_of_bin_size}: As a first step, we calculate the Hawkes estimator with respect to a relatively large preliminary bin-size of $\Delta_0 = 0.5\,\mathrm{sec}$ and for various support candidates between 1 and 300 seconds.
+As a first step, we calculate the Hawkes estimator with respect to a relatively large preliminary bin-size of $\Delta_0 = 0.5\,\mathrm{sec}$ and for various support candidates between 1 and 300 seconds.
 As proposed in Section~\ref{choice_of_support}, we compare the corresponding AIC-values.
-This coarse analysis shows that the AIC-optimal support is surely less than 20 seconds.
-Repeating the analysis with respect to a much finer bin-size $\tilde{\Delta}_0=0.01\,\mathrm{sec}$ on the interval $(0\,\mathrm{sec},20\,\mathrm{sec})$, we find an AIC-minimizing support of about $2.8\,\mathrm{sec}$.
+This coarse analysis shows that the AIC-optimal support is surely less than 20 seconds{; see Figure~\ref{td1a}}.
+Repeating the analysis with respect to a much finer bin-size $\tilde{\Delta}_0=0.01\,\mathrm{sec}$ on the interval $(0\,\mathrm{sec},20\,\mathrm{sec})$, we find an AIC-minimizing support of about $2.8\,\mathrm{sec}${; see Figure~\ref{td1b}}.
 Let us note that the obtained minimum is much more clear-cut than in the controlled simulation study from Section~\ref{choice_of_support} illustrated in Figure~\ref{fig4}.
 We set $s = 3\,\mathrm{sec}$.
+In other words, our support analysis indicates that the process forgets its past after three seconds.
+This preliminary result is already interesting: it can be interpreted such that---in this sample---the algorithms that drive the market take not more than the last three seconds of the LOB-history into account.